hamarkovic/Microridge_Curviness_Analysis/README.md

 ###  Program Workflow

-There are 3 main scripts included in this repository, along with a master (wrapper) script which can run the program in Hoffman2.
+There are 3 main scripts included in this repository, along with a master (wrapper) script which can run the program in Hoffman2 (**Master_Script.sh**).

 #### Concatenate.sh
 This is a bash script which concatenates the input csv files, and outputs a single csv with the concatenated information.
 It also adds a new column at the beginning of the csv storing each file name.